TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/Introduction.rst

 =======================

 .. important::

-   As a general rule, use your IDE / Editor to enforce the correct code style for you.
+   You are strongly advised to set up your editor and IDE properly so that the standards get checked and enforced automatically!

 .. _cgl-introduction-php:

 PHP
 ===

-TYPO3 codebase follows the following standards for code formatting:
+TYPO3 codebase is following these standards for code formatting:

 * `PSR-1 <http://www.php-fig.org/psr/psr-1/>`__
 * `PSR-2 <http://www.php-fig.org/psr/psr-2/>`__